 Countries where we serve Holocaust survivors

-Our Research, Education, and Documentation (RED) funds contribute toward global efforts to educate the public and preserve the memory of the Holocaust through teacher training programs, exhibitions, and films such as Son of Saul, an Academy Award winner for Best Foreign Film.
+Our Research, Education, and Documentation (RED) funds contribute toward global efforts to educate the public and preserve the memory of the Holocaust through teacher training programs, exhibitions, and films such as Reckonings and Son of Saul, an Academy Award winner for Best Foreign Film.

 At the Claims Conference, we honor history while making history.